-Dated Date: September 1, 2018 Interest to Accrue from Date of Delivery
+Dated Date: September 1, 2018 Interest to Accrue from Date of Delivery Due: September 1, as shown on the inside cover

-The City of Mesquite, Texas, Special Assessment Revenue Bonds, Series 2018 (Heartland Town Center Public Improvement District Phase #1 Project) (the "Bonds"), are being issued by the City of Mesquite, Texas (the "City").
+The City of Mesquite, Texas, Special Assessment Revenue Bonds, Series 2018 (Heartland Town Center Public Improvement District Phase #2 Major Improvement Project) (the "Bonds"), are being issued by the City of Mesquite, Texas (the "City").
 The Bonds will be issued in fully registered form, without coupons, in authorized denominations of \$100,000 of principal amount and any integral multiple of \$5,000 in excess thereof.
 The Bonds will bear interest at the rates set forth on the inside cover page hereof, and such interest will be calculated on the basis of a 360-day year of twelve 30-day months, and will be payable on each March 1 and September 1, commencing March 1, 2019, until maturity or earlier redemption.
 The Bonds will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), New York, New York.
 No physical delivery of the Bonds will be made to the beneficial owners thereof.
 For so long as the book-entry only system is maintained, the principal of and interest on the Bonds will be paid from the sources described herein by The Bank of New York Mellon Trust Company, N.A., Dallas, Texas, as trustee (the "Trustee"), to DTC as the registered owner thereof.
 See "BOOK-ENTRY ONLY SYSTEM."